 In your computer’s “Date & Time” settings, make sure you choose to check or “synchronize” time over the Internet, and if given the option, to automatically adjust for daylight saving.
 This is necessary for providing an accurate “timestamp” to Amazon with each request for data.
 A run‑down internal computer battery can also cause inaccurate times.

 If a search brings up a completely blank page—no results, no title, nothing but white—check your network.

 Take a vacation and try again when you get back.

 The Amazon sales rank shown on Sales Rank Express should at all times exactly match the sales rank displayed on Amazon itself.
 It’s possible, though, that the data sent by Amazon could get out of sync with data from other Amazon systems, maybe due to changes in those systems.
-So, if accuracy is essential, you should verify the rank by clicking through to Amazon for one or two books in each country of interest to check the sales ranks displayed there.
+So, if accuracy is essential, you should verify the rank by following a link to Amazon for one or two books in each country of interest to check the sales ranks displayed there.
 (But make sure you’re not caught by the hourly update, which can create a discrepancy in the sales rank in the few seconds between when you view it in Sales Rank Express and when you check it on Amazon.)

 In general, please keep in mind that Sales Rank Express is entirely dependent on Amazon’s Product Advertising API for the supply and accuracy of its data.
 In other words, if something goes on the blink here, it’s likely to be Amazon that has to fix it!

 If you find a persistent problem with Sales Rank Express or with the data it displays, please report it.
 But since Amazon seems no longer concerned with development or proper maintenance of the Product Advertising API, a fix for a problem there is unlikely.

 Updated Sept.
 19, 2018